MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroupSetting.md

 Group settings apply to only Microsoft 365 groups.
 The template named `Group.Unified` can be used to configure tenant-wide Microsoft 365 group settings, while the template named `Group.Unified.Guest` can be used to configure group-specific settings.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaGroupSetting](/powershell/module/Microsoft.Graph.Beta.Groups/New-MgBetaGroupSetting?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded1 (Default)